In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the dark triad/dark tetrad.

 - Self-Report Psychopathy Scale (SRP-III): used for measuring subclinical psychopathy, but not freely available

-Having clear definitions of what constitutes a personality trait is important as it allows for terms to be used in a descriptive way rather than the pejorative, vaguely defined way these terms are often used in common parlance.
+Having clear definitions of what constitutes a personality trait is important, as it allows for terms to be used in a descriptive way rather than the pejorative, vaguely defined way that these terms tend to appear in common parlance.

 How does it develop?

 There’s no clear understanding with any personality trait exactly how much nature and nurture play a role.
-There appears to be a strong heritable component to narcissism and psychopathy, while environment appears to play more of a role in the development of Machiavellianism, which has a more moderate heritable component.
+There appears to be a strong heritable component to narcissism and psychopathy, while environmental factors appear to play more of a role in the development of Machiavellianism, which has a more moderate heritable component.
 I didn’t come across any information specifically pertaining to sadism.
 Some researchers have suggested that dark personalities may have had an evolutionary advantage resulting from short-term mating strategies.

-While extreme levels of these traits may be displayed by people who engage in very harmful behaviour, the dark triad describes nonclinical or everyday manifestations of those traits.
+While people who engage in very harmful behaviour may display extreme levels of these traits, the dark triad describes nonclinical or everyday manifestations of those traits.
 “Everyday sadism” is an actual term that appears in research.
-While most people’s personalities don’t contain the dark triad/tetrad, there are “normal” people who do have those characteristics.
+While most people’s personalities don’t involve this cluster of traits, there are “normal” people who do have some of these characteristics.
 The world is full of all sorts of people.

 - Chabrol, H., Melioli, T., Van Leeuwen, N., Rodgers, R., & Goutaudier, N. (2015).
 The Dark Tetrad: Identifying personality profiles in high-school students.
 Personality and Individual Differences, 83, 97-101.